 Creative and flexible problem-solving skills; ability to adapt to changing priorities; excellent time and workflow management; ability to meet deadlines

-Proficiency digital photography, databases, and Microsoft programs
+Proficiency in digital photography, databases, and Microsoft programs

 Active engagement in professional development, seeking relevant training and education